Designing for high availability, fault tolerance and cost efficiency

 Amazon Glacier also retains the same level of durability as the other two classes, and also offers support for both encryption in transit and at rest to protect sensitive information.
 However, in addition to this, it also enforces its own security measures that differ from S3, such as Vault Locks, enabling you to enforce a write once, read many, or WORM control, and vault access policies, which provide access to specific users or groups.
 Amazon Glacier can also be used to help comply with specific governance controls, such as, HIPPA and PCI, within an overall solution.

 The most significant difference between Glacier and the other two classes, is that you do not have immediate data access when you need it.
-If you need to retrieve data from Amazon Glacier, than depending on your retrieval option, it can take anything between a number of minutes to a number of hours for that data to be made available for you to than explore.
+If you need to retrieve data from Amazon Glacier, than depending on your retrieval option, it can take anything between a number of minutes to a number of hours for that data to be made available for you to then explore.

 This can be a problem if you're on a DR situation whereby you need immediate access to specific data, as is possible within S3.
 As a result, you need to be aware of the data that you are archiving to Amazon Glacier, specifically if you have low RTO; the lower number of retrieval options available, each with different cost and time for retrieving your data.